The equalizer is an essential music tool that you need to understand in order to improve the sound of your electric violin and compositions.

 The basic configuration will consist in eliminating frequencies that are inaudible to humans (sub bass/top octave), boosting the sound of your violin (mid/bass), suppressing bow noise (bass) and limiting the slip-ups of your pickup (mid).
 Do a step-by-step test to determine the exact frequencies that are specific to your equipment, then set it up to find your settings.

-3.2 Setting up an equalizer for your electric violin during the mix
+EQ settings for your electric violin during the mix

 The settings of your equalizer in the mix will depend on what you are going to play, the type of effects you are using, the number of strings on your electric violin, etc. The character of your sound will therefore be different depending on these elements.
 If you are recording a rock track, it may be interesting to work on frequencies covered by your electric or classical violin, and not covered by other instruments.